NeCTAR-RC/nectarcloud-tier0doco/articles/NeCTAR Documentation--DOCID16/Cloud Basics--DOCID21/Security Compromise Checklist--DOCID95.md

 By default, virtual machines in NeCTAR has closed all ports, so in order to make services available to public, you need to open certain ports for it.
-Before you open a open, you need to think carefully about what service associated with it and what is the intention.
+Before you open a port, you need to think carefully about what service associated with it and what is the intention.
 Never open ports for non-service binded to it.

 ## Check-Security-16: What permission granted to user account